svmiller/svmiller.github.io/_posts/2020-03-12-dow-jones-no-good-very-bad-day.md

 One mild surprise here is Lyndon Johnson.
 Among all presidents through the history of the Dow Jones Industrial Average, Johnson had---for lack of better term---the "second-best worst" trading day in history.
 The worst trading day of his presidency came on October 3, 1966, a contraction of just over 2% from the previous day's close.
 His presidency was turbulent in more than a few ways and it's any wonder he didn't have a worse day.

-### Update for March 26, 2020
+### Update for March 27, 2020

 You could also extend this approach to look at the worst 30-day trading windows to further contextualize what's happening now.
 All it takes is change the lagged variable (`l1_djia`) from 1 to 30 (i.e. `l30_djia = lag(djia, 30)`.
 This would create a 30-day rolling window, within presidential administrations, to calculate the worst 30-day slides from time point *t* to time point *t+30*.
-Here, for example, are the 20 worst rolling windows over a 30-day period.
+Here, for example, are the 10 worst rolling windows over a 30-day period.

 <table id="stevetable">
-<caption>The 20 Worst 30-Day Rolling Windows in Dow Jones History, Feb.
+<caption>The Ten Worst 30-Day Rolling Windows in Dow Jones History, Feb.
 16, 1885 to the Present</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Date </th>